Trust & security — what we run, where we run it

 Default-secure infrastructure choices plus application-level controls.
 Encryption at rest is provided by every storage sub-processor; TLS 1.3 is enforced for all customer traffic.
 Identity is custom JWT + bcrypt + single-use refresh-token rotation; access controls are role-based (owner, admin, editor, viewer) with rate limiting on every authentication path.

-- Encryption at restIn place
+- Encryption at restIn progress

 - Encryption in transitIn place